 AAAs that haven’t ruptured are most often diagnosed when a doctor is scanning or examining your abdomen for another reason.

 If your doctor suspects that you may have one, they will feel your stomach to see if it’s rigid or contains a pulsing mass.
-Your doctor may also check the blood flow in your legs.
-They might even use one of the following tests to scan your abdomen and look for one:
+They may also check the blood flow in your legs or use one of the following tests:

 Depending on the size and exact location of the aneurysm, your doctor may perform surgery to repair or remove the damaged tissue.
 This may be done either with open abdominal surgery or endovascular surgery.
 The surgery performed will depend on your overall health and the type of aneurysm.